Postdoctoral fellowship community

 The Department of Archaeology is seeking excellent early career researchers intending to submit an application to an external funding body with the department as their host institution.

-If you are interested in conducting your postdoctoral research at Sheffield and are thinking of applying for fellowship funding please contact our Departmental Director of Research and Innovation, Professor Caroline Jackson to express your interest and to find out how we can support your application.
+If you are interested in conducting your postdoctoral research at Sheffield and are thinking of applying for fellowship funding please contact our Departmental Director of Research and Innovation, Dr Elizabeth Craig-Atkins, to express your interest and to find out how we can support your application.

 Funding sources for fellowships